 How do you calculate customer LTV?

 There are multiple ways to calculate customer LTV.
 To find LTV for a single customer, you just need to add up the total revenue per month and multiply it by the number of months they’ve been a customer.
 To find your business’ average customer LTV, you need to divide the average revenue per user by your company’s churn rate.
-To automate your LTV calculation, try this LTV calculator.
+To automate your customer lifetime value calculation, try this LTV calculator.

 Why is customer LTV important?